Total Miles: 680.1

 The countdown to Kennedy Meadows now stands at one day.
 Sweet Pea, Beardoh, XC and I crossed the point today where 25% of the trail is now officially behind us.

-Even this baby dragon, aka horny toad, made an appearance to celebrate the occasion.
+Even this baby dragon, aka short-horned lizard, made an appearance to celebrate the occasion.

 Tomorrow we awake to one final climb before the descending miles into Kennedy Meadows, a reunion with Proton, the official conclusion of the desert and the opening act of the High Sierra.